 Sensory needs may benefit from heavy input through the hands, strengthening, positioning, visual and verbal cues, practicing fastener management on the body, and practicing fasteners while seated or standing.

 Sensory Strategies to Help Kids with Clothing Fasteners

 Affiliate links are included in this post.

 Provide vibrating tactile sensory input with this Orbeez foot spa.
 Typically, this toy is used with water beads for a sensory play activity.
 We filled ours with crafting pom poms in various sizes and textures.
 The vibrating bottom provides a vibratory tactile sensation, which is perfect for the hands.
-We explored the textures of the crating pom poms as the foot spa vibrated and shook the pom poms.
+We explored the textures of the crafting pom poms as the foot spa vibrated and shook the pom poms.
 Add additional components to this activity with small hidden toys that allow for visual discrimination, tactile perception, and awareness of body movements.

 More sensory strategies that can help with independence in clothing fasteners: